North Korea (Democratic People's Republic of Korea) Travel Advisory

 O D K E N H U T C

-Do not travel to North Korea due to the continuing serious risk of arrest and long-term detention of U.S. nationals.
-Exercise increased caution to North Korea due to the critical threat of wrongful detention.
+Do not travel to North Korea due to the continuing serious risk of arrest, long-term detention, and the threat of wrongful detention of U.S. nationals.
+Do not travel to the Democratic People’s Republic of Korea for any reason.

-• All U.S. passports are invalid for travel to, in, or through the DPRK unless specially validated for such travel under the authority of the Secretary of State.
+• U.S. passports cannot be used to travel to, in, or through the Democratic People's Republic of Korea (DPRK or North Korea) unless they are specially validated for such travel by the Secretary of State.

 • Special validations are granted only in very limited circumstances.
 More information on how to apply for the special validation is available here.